payammirzaei/fastapi_auth/README.md

 ## Overview

 This project is a robust, production-ready authentication and user management system built with FastAPI, SQLAlchemy, and modern Python security best practices.
-It is designed to be a solid foundation for any web or API project requiring secure user authentication, email verification, password recovery, and more.
+It is designed to provide a solid foundation for any web or API project that requires secure user authentication, email verification, password recovery, and more.

 ---